7 ways 9/11 influenced pop culture that you may have forgotten or never known about

 In October of 2001, acting on behalf of the FBI and the White House, Fox’s long-running hit America’s Most Wanted aired a Friday night special episode on the “Most Wanted Terrorists.”
 Pretty soon, messages supporting the war effort, warning of future terrorism, and recruiting for the army began to appear everywhere.
 A recent viral twitter thread, for instance, showed off the Disney Channel’s post-9/11 efforts at incepting some rah-rah spirit in its tween audience.
 The station’s Express Yourself shorts, featuring a stable of young stars like Hilary Duff, started airing in January 2001, before taking on an explicitly patriotic bent after 9/11.

 It was an odd fit for an audience too young to have meaningful consent manufactured for them, but no more odd than some of the era’s other efforts at televisual messaging.
-Shortly after the terrorist attacks, the U.S. State Department ordered a $15 million public relations campaign called the Shared Values Initiative.
-It was designed to show the rest of the world that America was a welcoming and friendly place for Muslims—even as bias and hate crimes against Muslim Americans ran rampant.
+Shortly after 9/11, the U.S. State Department ordered a $15 million public relations campaign called the Shared Values Initiative.
+It was designed to show the rest of the world that America was a welcoming and friendly place for Muslims—even as bias, intimidation, and worse against Muslim Americans ran rampant.
 Madison Avenue advertising legend Charlotte Beers was recruited to direct a series of short films promoting individual success stories in what became known as the “Happy Muslim” campaign.
 The project was an utter failure, abruptly discontinued not long after it began.

 Then there was Enduring Freedom: The Opening Chapter, an optimistically titled short film that followed U.S. Armed Forces fighting the War on Terror.
 The $1.2 million short played before the feature presentation in 4,000 theaters across the country for about one month in the fall of 2002, before cinema chains pulled the plug.
-Although the theater owners claimed that the short had simply run its course, and was taking away valuable advertising real estate from trailers for upcoming releases, some viewers found it to be tacky propaganda for a war effort they didn’t yet know would ramp up further in the spring.
+Although theater owners claimed the short had simply run its course, and was taking away valuable advertising space from hot trailers, some viewers found it to be tacky propaganda for a war effort they didn’t yet know would ramp up further in the spring.

-Lest military officials have worried about enough young people being moved to enlist, however, the Army had also just released America’s Army: Operations, a free PC game it spent millions creating, with the express purpose of recruitment.
+Lest military officials worry about enough young people being moved to enlist, however, the Army had also just released America’s Army: Operations, a free PC game it spent millions creating, with the express purpose of recruitment.

-A lot of other attempts to foment support for the war effort were more subtly packaged, though.
+A lot of other attempts to foment support for the war effort were more subtly packaged, however.

 The government feeds Hollywood